Powermat Stock

 Powermat provides wireless charging platforms to businesses embedding the technology into their products — from robotics and the automotive industry to medical devices and consumer electronics.
 Powermat was founded in 2006 by Amir Ben-Shalom, Dov Hirschberg, Yoav Hefer, and Ran Poliakine and is headquartered in Petah Tikva, Israel.

-For more details on financing and valuation for Powermat, register or login.
+For more details on private stock price information, financing and valuation for Powermat, register or login.

 Please provide a valid email address.